Petrolia, California: Geography and climate

-There are only two roads that lead into Petrolia, one from the north from Ferndale, California, and one from the south from Honeydew, California, leading through scenic redwood forests that were the site for the filming of Jurassic Park and After Earth.
+There are only two roads that lead into Petrolia, one from the north from Ferndale, California, and one from the south from Honeydew, leading through scenic redwood forests that were the site for the filming of Jurassic Park and After Earth.
 Both roads are winding, steep, and sometimes unpaved, passing large tracts of scenic overlooks and wilderness areas.
 They are popular routes for visitors, especially mountain bikers and motorcyclists, and have been described as leading to "an almost comically steep drop to the sea".
 The road from Petrolia to Ferndale follows the ocean and has unbroken vistas of rocky ocean coastline and beach.
 Petrolia is surrounded by large tracts of original homestead ranches and farms.

 The Mattole area, particularly the Lost Coast beaches, which feature tide pools, pristine beaches and relatively deserted hiking trails, is popular with visitors.
 At certain times of year, migrating gray whales can be seen from shore, as well as colonies of harbor seals and sea lions.
 Local residents use the Mattole River for swimming, rafting, canoeing, kayaking and catch and release fly fishing.
 The South Cape Mendocino State Marine Reserve and Sugarloaf Rock are immediately offshore and are closed to public access.

 History

-The area was originally settled by the Mattole, a Pacific Coast Athapaskan people, who arrived at the Pacific Coast late in the first millennium from what is now Canada.
+At the time of first contact with White settlers the area was inhabited by the Mattole, a Pacific Coast Athapaskan people, who had arrived from today's Canada several hundred years earlier.
+Carbon dating estimates suggest the area had been inhabited by other tribes for over 6000 years.

-The Mattole were slaughtered by the Western settlers, mainly oil prospectors and ranching homesteaders.
+There was significant conflict between the Mattole and the settlers, mainly composed of oil prospectors and ranching homesteaders.
 The last remaining descendants of the Mattole live today in Bear River on the Rohnerville Rancheria, but there are no remaining native speakers of the Mattole language.
 There are estimated to be more than 80 archeological sites of significance in the Lost Coast area.

-Although it's often stated that Petrolia was first named "New Jerusalem," that area is 4–5 miles upstream; however, many people like the holy connotations of being called something like paradise.
+Although it's often stated that Petrolia was first named "New Jerusalem," that area is 4–5 miles upstream.
 Petrolia was the site of the first oil well drilled in California.
 The oil lay in small, fractured underground pools and ultimately, attempts to extract it dried up; the site is now registered as California Historical Landmark #543.

 The Mattole post office opened in 1863, and changed its name to Petrolia in 1865.
 A 1903 fire wiped out many buildings around the town square.

-On March 9, 2020, a magnitude 5.8 earthquake occurred 86 km West of the city.
+On March 9, 2020, a magnitude 5.8 earthquake occurred 86 km west of the town.
 The official time of the earthquake was 02:59:06 (UTC).
 2660 people reported effects from the earthquake.

+On December 5, 2024, a magnitude 7.0 earthquake occurred about 62 km/39 mi west of Petrolia, near the Mendocino triple junction.